Which city is cheaper, Detroit or Columbus?

 In January, Columbus usually receives more rain than Detroit.
 Columbus gets 2.2 inches (56 mm) of rain, while Detroit receives 2 inches (50 mm) of rain each month for the winter.

 In the spring, Columbus is a little warmer than Detroit.
-Typically, the spring temperatures in Columbus in April are around 54°F (12°C), and Detroit is about 49°F (9°C).
+Typically, the spring temperatures in Columbus in April average around 54°F (12°C), and Detroit averages at about 49°F (9°C).

 The sun comes out a lot this time of the year in Detroit.
 In the spring, Columbus often gets less sunshine than Detroit.
 Columbus gets 200 hours of sunny skies this time of year, while Detroit receives 223 hours of full sun.